wp-plugins/my-record-collection/readme.txt

 = Where do i export my collection on discogs? =

+Not needed in the new version (1.0+).

+if you're still using the old version:
 When you’re logged in to discogs you have a `Export My Data` link under `My Discogs`.
 You can also use [this link](http://www.discogs.com/users/export "Export your discogs collection") to reach the page.
 Remember to export your collection as XML.

 = If i add a new record to my collection on discogs, will it automaticly be included in my blog? =

-Unfortunately not, the Discogs API does not have any functinality to handle collections at this moment.
-It’s said to be included in the next API-update.
-When the API is updated i’ll include a live update function to the plugin.
+No but you can easily update your collection in the MRC-settings.

 = How can i translate MRC to my language? =